What Is Universal Waste Disposal?

 The Federal Universal Waste Disposal Program was developed to encourage recycling and proper disposal of these wastes, which meet the Federal criteria for hazardous waste but are widely generated and typically do not pose an immediate and undue risk.

-Specific UWR requirements vary based on the volume of universal waste handled or generated, so generators are encouraged to review the rule and seek additional information as needed from the US EPA and their local and state authorities.
+Specific UWR requirements vary based on the volume of universal waste handled or generated, so generators are encouraged to review the rule and seek additional information as needed from the U.S. EPA and their local and state authorities.

 EPA’s universal waste regulations streamline the hazardous waste management standards.
 The EPA objectives for streamlined regulations includes:

-• promoting the collection and recycling of universal waste,
+• Promoting the collection and recycling of universal waste,

-• encouraging the development of municipal and commercial programs to reduce the quantity of these wastes going to municipal solid waste landfills or combustors.
+• Encouraging the development of municipal and commercial programs to reduce the quantity of these wastes going to municipal solid waste landfills or combustors.

 It’s important for companies to understand their requirements concerning universal waste streams.
 A good place to start out with your company is to ensure that all employees are properly trained in universal waste handling regulations and that there is a clear understanding of the different regulations.

 Doing this will help your company avoid potentially dangerous and costly universal waste violations.
+Yet understanding and implementing the full scope of universal waste requirements can still be complex, especially as regulations evolve and vary across regions.

 Universal Waste Disposal